Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 Ingredients You’ll Need

-Here is everything needed to make Mexican hot chocolate.
+Here is everything needed to make vegan Mexican hot chocolate.
 Plus, suggestions for substituting ingredients to suit your needs.

 • Non-dairy Milk – Use unsweetened plant milk, plain or vanilla.
-Some favorites are cashew, oat or almond milk.
+Some favorites are cashew, oat, or almond milk.

 • Sweetener – I’ve used pure maple syrup, but pure cane or coconut sugar will work as well.
 Adjust to taste.